 - No legal fees unless compensation is recovered

-With 14 offices statewide, Jacoby and Meyers is equipped with the resources to handle complex personal injury cases, including those against corporations and government entities.
+With 14 offices statewide, Jacoby and Meyers is equipped to handle complex personal injury cases, including those against corporations and government entities.
 We know a serious back injury can disrupt your work, mobility, and daily life.
 These cases require thorough preparation, strong evidence, and determined advocacy.

 What Sets Jacoby & Meyers Apart